Whether it’s the magic, knights, time-travel, or dragons, fantasy continues to fascinate me.

 Ex-street lord, Han “Cuffs” Allister, has decided to turn his life around.
 No more stealing, no more spending time with thugs, and definitely no more fighting.
-Han’s focus is now on providing for his impoverished family, doing whatever it takes to make sure they don’t go hungry.
-Unfortunately, things aren’t looking so good and the only thing of value he has are the inescapable silver cuffs he has worn around his wrist since he was a baby.
-Han knows they hold magic because he has yet to grow out of them, but the mystery surrounding the cuffs grow year, and his mother refuses to speak.
+Han’s focus is now on providing for his impoverished family and doing whatever it takes to make sure they don’t go hungry.
+Unfortunately, things aren’t looking so good and the only thing of value he owns are the silver cuffs worn around his wrist since infancy.
+Han knows they hold magic because he has yet to grow out of them, but the mystery surrounding the cuffs grow each year and his mother refuses to speak.

-Han soon finds himself on the run from The High Wizard, who also happens to be Micah’s father, and will stop at nothing to see the amulet back in his hands.
+Han soon finds himself on the run from The High Wizard, who will stop at nothing to see the amulet back in his hands.

 What I Thought